-It will try to turn you around, so counter-steer with a brake, trimmer set or harness crossbracing.
+It will try to turn you around, so counter-steer with a brake.

 When climbing steeply with high power output, beware of the possibility of stall.
 Due to considerable vertical distance between thrust axis and wing chord - the range of safe power operation is closely associated to your skills and equipment.